joshayoung/joshayoung_website/src/pages/projects.md

 ###### (Android Native, Kotlin, Compose)

-This app used a multi-module approach to build a app that can track runs, sync runs.
+This app uses a multi-module approach to build an app that can track runs, sync runs.
 It also build in authentication with a backend application as well.

 ### <a name='android_notes_app'></a>Android Notes App (2024 - 2025)

 ###### (Android Native, Kotlin, Compose)

 This was a single module app that allows editing, removing, and adding colors to locally stored notes on an android phone.
-It was a simplistic app, but it build in SOLID and Clean Architecture principles.
+It build in SOLID and Clean Architecture principles.

 ### <a name='contacts_app'></a>Contacts App (2024)